mertbagt/XP_Gained/README.md

 ## Graphical Examples

+### Initial Screen

 ![Initial Screen](https://github.com/mertbagt/XP_Gained/blob/main/Images/initial.JPG)

-Initial screen on start up.
+This is an example of the initial screen on start up.
 I have my window set to the side and normally have other side windows above and below, but obviously rearrange your windows to personal taste.

 ---